 How Do You Recycle Carpets?

-Carpets are made from a combination of complex fibers which makes it impossible for them to break down in landfills.
-Also, since their composition consists of multiple components having varying chemical make-up, recycling them properly is a hard nut to crack.
+Carpets are created from a combination of complex fibers which makes them impossible to decompose in landfills.
+Very often the carpets are made of different kinds of materials.
+They have different chemical statuses, that’s why recycling them properly is a hard nut to crack.

-Excessive moisture may not be so much of a contaminant but it makes carpet heavy and moist carpets are likely to contain mildew and mold which interferes with fiber-testing equipment.
+Excessive moisture may not be so much of a contaminant but it makes carpet heavy.
+Besides, wet carpets are likely to contain mildew and mold which interferes with fiber-testing equipment.

 To prepare your carpet for recycling, ensure to dry out your carpet and get rid of visible debris.
 You can also protect your old carpet from snow and rain by using overhangs or closed containers.

-The ideal processing method to prepare your carpet for collection is to roll it with the fiber side out then cut to 6-foot widths.
+The ideal processing method to prepare your carpet for collection is to roll it with the fiber side out and then cut it to 6-foot widths.

 Why You Should Recycle Your Carpet